mark-ruddy/neurorecovery/report/report_neurorecovery.md

 # Abstract
 Strokes affect people worldwide, and in up to 40% of cases stroke survivors suffer from permanent upper limb paralysis [1].
-Rehabilitation with physical practice has been shown to lead to enhanced recovery of paralyzed limbs among stroke sufferers [3].
+Rehabilitation with physical practice has been shown to lead to enhanced recovery of paralyzed limbs among stroke sufferers [2].
 Rehabilitation with therapists can be expensive and difficult to travel to, so patients can not reach the full recovery possible in all cases.

 The NeuroRecovery app aims to solve this gap, by allowing patients to access exercise sessions at home on any device that supports a web browser, such as phones or laptops.
 It also aims to increase remote connectivity between patients and therapists, by scheduling of exercise sessions followed by a video call with the therapist.

 # Background
 ## Problem Statement
 Over 20 million people suffer from stroke annually.
-In the UK there are 1.3 million stroke survivors, with 39 thousand stroke survivors in Northern Ireland alone [2].
-Up to 40% of stroke survivors suffer from permanent upper limb (UL) paralysis, which may affect their quality of life dramatically [1].
+In the UK there are 1.3 million stroke survivors, with 39 thousand stroke survivors in Northern Ireland alone.
+Up to 40% of stroke survivors suffer from permanent upper limb (UL) paralysis, which may affect their quality of life dramatically [3].

 It has been clinically established that "using a rehabilitation protocol involving motor imagery (MI) practice in conjunction with physical practice (PP) of goal-directed rehabilitation tasks leads to enhanced functional recovery of paralyzed limbs among stroke sufferers."
-[3].
+[2].

 Generally stroke survivors will attend sessions with professional physiotherapists.
 However, attending physiotherapy sessions is expensive and limited to set dates.
 Additionally if exercises are performed with a physiotherapist's assistance, the patient may not apply his/her best effort in the rehabilitation tasks.
 This can result in inadequate neuroplasticity required for recovery of their motor function.